cassiezy/Sales-Analysis___Apparel-Retail/README.md

 - **The most loss-making product was jeans; followed by T-shirts, Sports and Seasonal products.
 80% of the sales loss came from women.**

-## 3. Which purchase channel is the most popular?
+## Question 3.
+Which purchase channel is the most popular?
 + Variables to use?
    - channel, gender_group, age_group, city